2009 Afghan presidential election: Election day violence

 Afghan government officials reported that 73 incidents of violence had taken place in 15 provinces throughout the country during voting.
 That number of attacks represented a 50% spike over NATO figures for the violence in the days leading up to the poll.

 The Afghan government also reported that at least 26 people were killed in the election day violence, including eight Afghan soldiers, nine police officers and nine civilians.

 The government figures were impossible to verify, however, because of the government-imposed ban against reporting any information on violence.
 Anecdotal evidence suggested that the number of election day attacks could actually be much higher than the government reports.

-Another report since has placed the number of attacks on election day in Afghanistan at more than 130. - Broken link in citation.
+Another report since has placed the number of attacks on election day in Afghanistan at more than 130.

 ISAF has since reported that more than 400 militant attacks occurred on election day – making it one of the most violent days in Afghanistan since 2001.
 By comparison, ISAF had stated two days before the election that insurgent attacks had averaged 32 per day in the previous 10 days.

 In one of the worst reported attacks, militants stormed the town of Baghlan in northern Afghanistan, forcing all polling stations there to be closed down, with fighting lasting for most of the day.
 The district police chief was among those killed.

 Rocket attacks, gun battles, and bomb blasts occurred across much of the country, closing scores of polling stations.
 The province of Kandahar alone was hit by 122 insurgent rockets.
 Rockets and mortars were launched into Kandahar, the second largest city in the country, Lashkar Gah, the capital of Helmand province, Tirin Kot, the provincial capital of Uruzgan, as well as other cities.

 In an unconfirmed report, militants hanged two people in Kandahar because their index fingers were marked with indelible ink, showing that they had participated in the election that militants consider a tool of foreign occupation.
 Before the elections militants had threatened to hack off the fingers seen stained by this ink, used to identify voters and prevent fraud.
 Nader Nadery, of the Free and Fair Election Foundation of Afghanistan (FEFA) said two voters had each lost their finger in southern Kandahar province.

 In the capital city Kabul, militants took over a building before being killed after a two-hour shootout.
 The capital was also reported to have been hit by at least five bomb blasts.

 Two British soldiers and one U.S. soldier were also killed in separate roadside bomb blasts in the southern and eastern parts of Afghanistan on election day.

 Ichal Supriadi, an election observation supervisor with the Asian Network for Free Elections, reported that security fears had grounded many international observers, and that their election observation center had received many reports from their ground observers of people being discouraged from going out to vote.